boynet/Framework7-Indexed-List-plugin/README.md

 Demo: http://boynet.github.io/boynet/

-This plugin is for Indexed-List scroll like iOS have (and Android), currently works only with Contacts List
+This plugin is for Indexed-List scroll like iOS and Android have, currently works only with Contacts List

 ![''](http://i58.tinypic.com/2608tmo.jpg)